Cultural consensus theory: Theory

 Cultural consensus theory assumes that cultural beliefs are learned and shared across people and that there is a common understanding of what the world and society are all about.
-Since the amount of information in a culture is too large for any one individual to master, individuals know different subsets of the cultural knowledge and vary in their cultural competence.
+Since the amount of information in a culture is too large for any one individual to master, individuals know different subsets of the cultural knowledge and vary in their cultural knowledge or cultural competence.
 Cultural beliefs are beliefs held by a majority of culture members.
 Given a set of questions, on the same topic, shared cultural beliefs or norms regarding the answers can be estimated by aggregating the responses across a sample of culture members.
 When an agreement is close to absolute, estimating answers is straightforward.
 The problem addressed by cultural consensus theory is how to estimate beliefs when there is some degree of heterogeneity present in responses.
-In general, cultural consensus theory provides a framework for determining whether responses are sufficiently homogeneous to estimate a single set of shared answers and then estimating the answers and individual cultural competence in answering the questions.
-The theory is designed for the estimation of “culturally correct” answers to questions that are unknown a priori to the researcher, as well as item response effects (e.g., knowledge level, response biases, item difficulty).
+In general, cultural consensus theory provides a framework for determining whether responses are sufficiently homogeneous to estimate a single set of shared “culturally correct” answers and then estimating the answers and individual cultural competence in answering the questions.

 Cultural consensus models do not create consensus or explain why consensus exists; they simply facilitate the discovery and description of possible consensus.
-A high degree of agreement among raters must be present in responses to use consensus theory – only with high agreement does it make sense to aggregate responses to estimate beliefs of the group.
-Although there are statistical methods to evaluate whether agreement among raters is greater than chance (Binomial test, Friedman test, or Kendall's coefficient of concordance), these methods do not provide a best estimate of the “true” answers nor do they estimate competence of the raters.
-Cultural consensus theory can estimate competence from the agreement between subjects and then, answers are estimated by “weighting” individual responses by competence prior to aggregation.
+A high degree of agreement among respondents must be present in their responses in order to use consensus theory – only with high agreement does it make sense to aggregate responses to estimate beliefs of the group.
+Although there are statistical methods to evaluate whether agreement among raters is greater than chance (Binomial test, Friedman test, or Kendall's coefficient of concordance), these methods do not provide a best estimate of the “true” answers nor do they estimate respondent competence.
+Cultural consensus theory estimates competence from the agreement between respondents and then, answers are estimated by “weighting” individual responses by competence prior to aggregation.

-A very important feature in the aggregation of responses is that the combined responses of individuals will be more accurate than the responses of each individual included in the aggregation.
-Reliability theory in psychology (specifically, the reliability coefficient and the Spearman–Brown prediction formula) provides a mathematical estimate of the accuracy or validity of aggregated responses from the number of units being combined and the level of agreement among the units.
-In this case, the accuracy of aggregated responses can be calculated from the number of subjects and the average Pearson correlation coefficient between all pairs of subjects (across questions).
+An important feature in the aggregation of responses is that the combined responses of individuals will be more accurate than the responses of each individual included in the aggregation.
+This fact has been observed in political science by Condorcet’s 1785 “jury problem” and in psychology in reliability theory.
+In reliability theory, the reliability coefficient and the Spearman–Brown prophesy formula provide a mathematical estimate of the accuracy or validity of aggregated responses from the number of units being combined and the level of agreement among the units.
+In this case, the accuracy of aggregated responses can be calculated from the number of respondents and the average Pearson correlation coefficient between all pairs of respondents (across questions).

-Usage
+Assumptions

-To use cultural consensus theory, at least three assumptions must be met:
+In the initial formulation of the cultural consensus model, that is most widely disseminated, at least three assumptions must be met: